What Is Safeguarding?

 Nicole Runfola - Support and Inclusion Supervisor

-Katie Bosworth - Welfare Officer
+Katie Bosworth - Safeguarding and Welfare Officer

 The team can be contacted during normal opening hours: 9.00am – 5.00pm (Monday – Thursday), 9.00am – 4.30pm (Friday)